HiveTechDev/code-a-day/README.md

 # Code - A - Day
-> If start doing it every day, even if its not that good, at least its did.
-- Abraham Lincoln

 ## Intro
 So I've been thinking that I spend WAY too much time setting up (especially hardware), researching, thinking about new ideas, and thinking about how those things COULD work... that its hard for me to get going and just start working on it.
 This code a day is in effort to just force myself to write some code, ANY code, every day this year.
 I sure hope I can do it.